alecwu44743/levelsfyi-crawler/README.md

 This is a web crawler script to collect salary information from levels.fyi for major tech companies (Facebook, Apple, Amazon, Netflix, Google, Nvidia).
 The data is then stored in an Excel file for analysis.

 ## Description
-This web crawler is developed by Alec and Leo for scraping salary data from levels.fyi.
-It fetches the most recent fifty records for each company from the website and saves the data in an Excel file.
+This web crawler project, developed by Alec Wu and Leo Chen, stems from a course requirement during our studies at Feng Chia University.
+The objective is to scrape salary data from levels.fyi.
+The script fetches the most recent fifty records for each company from the website and compiles the data into an Excel file.
+Additionally, the project provides functionality to query and plot the extracted information, offering a versatile tool for data analysis.

 ## Requirements
 Make sure you have the following Python packages installed: